How Weekly10 check-in tools for feedback and visibility can help employee wellbeing

-So managers and leaders should be doing all they can to stem the tide of poor workplace wellbeing.
-In steps Weekly10…
+Managers and leaders should be doing all they can to stem the tide of poor workplace wellbeing.
+And that's where Weekly10 comes in...

-SHRM research on supporting mental health in the post-pandemic workplace found that sick days due to mental health rose 12% in 2020 – the biggest one-year jump since records begun.
+SHRM research on supporting mental health in the post-pandemic workplace found that sick days due to mental health rose 12% in 2020 – the biggest jump in a single year since records begun.

 Why worry about wellbeing?